A house of hospitality

 Social Enterprise & Employment: By the 1990’s the community witnessed an intensification of the tragic cycle of many of our soup kitchen guests of addiction-to-prison-and-back.
 In 1996, men from the Soup Kitchen began the Bakery Training Program, learning how to bake bread and selling it to our South End neighbors, gaining invaluable practical skills and employment experience while bolstering the neighborhood community.
 Support was strong, and the Bakery Training Program quickly outgrew its home at the Soup Kitchen.
-In 2005, Haley House took the bold step of opening Haley House Bakery Cafe in nearby Dudley Square (Roxbury).
+In 2005, Haley House took the bold step of opening Haley House Bakery Cafe in nearby Nubian Square (Roxbury).

-Haley House Bakery Café has continued to blossom into a celebrated community hub, and we purchased our building in 2015.
+Haley House Bakery Café continued to blossom into a celebrated community hub, and we purchased our building in 2015.
 In addition to offering healthful, delicious food, our social enterprise business offers economic opportunities for people with barriers to traditional employment (especially those transitioning out of incarceration) and culinary education for youth (Take Back the Kitchen).
 Our Café serves as a bridge between Boston’s neighborhoods, helping to overcome barriers of race, education, and economic disparity through the medium of nutritious food and robust community.
 It underwent a re-envisioning process in 2019 and relaunched with an updated business model in 2020, integrating the principles of “Open Book Management” for the cafe staff.

 Sinking deeper roots